kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 *  ## Goal for this Simple Experiments
 {:toc}

+*  ## The Structure of  the Simple Experiment
+{:toc}

 This simple experiment is from [jsPsych Tutorial](https://www.jspsych.org/tutorials/rt-task/).
 The task is to press one key for a blue colored circle and another key for an orange colored circle.

-*  ## The Structure of  the Simple Experiment
-{:toc}

-This is a demo documentation for `simple experiment`.
 The **structure** of this `simple expemiment`:
 1. HTML file: `demo-experiment-simple-RT/demo-experiment-simple-RT.html`
 2. JavaScript file: `js/jspsych-6.0.5/jspsych.js` and  `js/yaml.js`, etc.
 3. YAML file: `demo-experiment-simple-RT/params.yaml`provides parameters for HTML file.  `params.yaml` pass parameters to `demo-experiment-simple-RT.html` through `yaml.js` .